Amitsharma-28/RFM-Customer-Segmentation-and-Retention-Analysis/README.md

 ## 📌 Objective

 PrintPlus Studios generates substantial data from daily transactions and customer interactions, but much of this information had historically been underutilised.
 This project addresses that gap by answering three key business questions:

 1. Who are PrintPlus Studios' **best customers**?
 2. Which customers should be targeted with a **retention campaign**?
 3. Which customers can PrintPlus Studios **safely exclude** from paid campaigns?
-All the Excel formulas used for the analysis can be found [here](https://docs.google.com/document/d/11wYtmhPXSS-ClJ5QhHnWWfoReHPZVQd5/edit?usp=sharing&ouid=102165638531054537510&rtpof=true&sd=true).
 ---

 ## 📂 Dataset